Skip to main content

 Sub-Zero Refrigerator Not Cooling: Causes and Fixes

-A Sub-Zero that stops cooling is usually one of five things: a blocked condenser, a dead condenser or evaporator fan, a defrost fault, a magnetic door seal, or a sealed-system leak.
-What to check, what we find, and what it costs to fix in the Bay Area.
+A Sub-Zero that stops cooling is usually one of five things: a blocked condenser, a dead fan, a defrost fault, a weak door seal, or a sealed-system leak.
+Here is how to read the symptoms and when to call.

 A Sub-Zero that stops cooling rarely dies all at once.
 It drifts.
 The temperature creeps up a few degrees, the compressor runs longer, ice cream gets soft, and by the time the alarm light is on the unit has been struggling for days.
-The good news: most Sub-Zero cooling problems are not the expensive ones.
+Most Sub-Zero cooling problems are not the expensive ones.
 Here is how to read it.

 Start with the five-minute checks

-Before anyone calls a tech, rule out the easy stuff:
+Before calling a tech, rule out the easy stuff:

 • Vacation or showroom mode.
 A bumped control panel can put the unit in a reduced-cooling mode.
 Check the display against the owner’s manual.

 • Condenser dust.
 On built-in 600 and 700 series units the condenser sits behind the grille at the top of the cabinet.
-Pull the grille and look.
+Pull the grille, vacuum the coil and fan area with a brush attachment, and give it a day to recover.
 A coil packed with dust and pet hair is the single most common reason a Sub-Zero loses cooling.

 • Airflow inside.
 Boxes jammed against the rear vents block the cold-air return.
 Sub-Zero relies on tight internal airflow more than a cheap fridge does.